Healther Classic Banana Bread Recipe + VIDEO

 Instructions

 • In a large bowl, mash bananas with a whisk.
-Add applesauce, yogurt and sugar and whisk until combined and somewhat smooth.
+Add sugar, yogurt and applesauce and whisk until combined and somewhat smooth.

 • Add vanilla and eggs and stir until combined.

-• Add baking powder, cinnamon, baking soda, salt and flour and stir just until combined (don’t overmix – it doesn’t have to be smooth, just combined).
+• Add baking powder, cinnamon, baking soda and salt and whisk until combined.
+Add flour and stir just until no white remains (don’t overmix)

-• Spread in loaf pan and bake for 50-60 minutes, covering with foil at 30 minutes when top is light golden brown, or until toothpick inserted in the middle comes out clean (up to about 1 hour).
+• Spread in loaf pan and bake for 50-60 minutes, (covering with foil when top is light golden brown), or until toothpick inserted in the middle comes out clean (up to about 1 hour).

 Notes